cake-tech/cakewallet-guides/docs/cake-pay/cake-pay-mobile.md

 ## Contacting Support

-If you need to contact Cake Pay support, please email [support@cakewallet.com](mailto:support@cakewallet.com) or [message us on Telegram](https://t.me/cakewallet_bot).
+If you need to contact Cake Pay support, please email [support@cakewallet.com](mailto:support@cakepay.com) or [message us on Telegram](https://t.me/cakewallet_bot).

-Please clearly indicate if the support request is related to Cake Pay Mobile.
+Please clearly indicate that the support request is related to Cake Pay Mobile.

 ## Refund Requests